 Are You a Candidate for Revision Rhinoplasty?

 A good candidate for this procedure is physically healthy with realistic expectations about the results of the revision surgery.
 The candidate is unhappy with the function or appearance of the nose after the initial nose surgery.
-Revision surgery cannot be performed immediately after primary surgery, as the nose requires between 6 and 12 months for all swelling to resolve itself.
+Revision surgery cannot be performed immediately after primary surgery, as the nose requires between 6 and 12 months for all swelling to resolve.

 Sign Up to Receive News & Special Offers